 In order to determine the Execution Class of the above-mentioned segments, an engineer has to follow a four-step process, namely, he has to: determine the Consequence Class, define the Service and the Production Categories, and, derive the Execution Class.

 The categorization of a Consequence Class (CC) aims to ensure that buildings and other structures are constructed with the appropriate level of quality control within the fabrication process.
-Consequence Classes are derived on the basis of building type, building height (number of storeys), floor plan area per storey (for retail) and occupancy.
-There are three types of CCs which embody different categories of buildings.
-The CC1 unit is intended for constructions which have a low consequence for the loss of human life and negligible or small economic, social or environmental repercussions.
+Consequence Classes are derived on the basis of building type, building height (number of stories), floor plan area per story (for retail), and occupancy.
+There are three types of CCs that embody different categories of buildings.
+The CC1 unit is intended for constructions that have a low consequence for the loss of human life and negligible or small economic, social or environmental repercussions.
 The CC2 is used to mark buildings with a medium consequence for the loss of human life and considerable economic, social or environmental impact, while the CC3 unit is adopted for constructions with a high consequence for the loss of human life or when the economic, social or environmental impacts are very great.

 The following table provides the complete and necessary information on the previously mentioned categories essential for a better comprehension of the Consequence Classes: